wehlutyk/brainscopypaste/docs/setup.rst

 .. note::

    TreeTagger isn't packaged for usual GNU/Linux distributions, and the above script will do the install locally for you.
-If you're running OSX, you'll have to adapt the script to download the proper executable.
+If you're running another OS, you'll have to adapt the script to download the proper executable.
 See http://www.ims.uni-stuttgart.de/projekte/corplex/TreeTagger/ for more information.

 Download datasets
 -----------------

-Now you can download the datasets WebQuotes works on.
-These are:
+The software suite uses the following datasets for mining and word feature extraction:

 * `WordNet <http://wordnet.princeton.edu/>`_ data
 * `CMU Pronunciation Dictionary <http://www.speech.cs.cmu.edu/cgi-bin/cmudict>`_ data